kachurovskiy/espina/README.md

 # Case

-Case is designed to be 3D-printed and consists of 4 parts.
+Case is designed to be 3D-printed and [consists of 4 parts](case).
 It assembles together with 12 M3 bolts, each 5mm long.
 Galvanized steel bolts are ideal since printed threads are usually too tight for nylon bolts.
+FreeCAD source file is also provided so it's easy to change models.

 # Front panel